tapjs/tapjs/subtests/index.md

 ## Parallelism

-Subtests are run in serial.
+Subtests are run in serial by default.

-A future version of node-tap will provide a `parallel` option to allow running tests in a parallel mode.
-Parallel tests will always be output as buffered subtests, because their data must be buffered in memory while other tests are potentially running.
+By setting a `jobs` value, you can tell tap to run subtests in parallel.
+Only buffered tests can be run in parallel.

+See [Parallel Tests](/parallel/) for more on this.